-On August 24, 2006, American astronomer Clyde Tombaugh didn’t just roll over.
-He sat straight up in his grave and loudly cried out to the International Astronomical Union, “Seriously?
+American astronomer Clyde Tombaugh didn’t just roll over.
+He sat straight up in his grave and loudly cried out to the IAU, “Seriously?
 What are you people thinking?!”

-Tombaugh, who discovered Pluto in 1930, must have been just as shocked as the rest of the world when the International Astronomical Union made its stunning pronouncement.
+Tombaugh, who discovered Pluto in 1930, must have been just as shocked as the rest of the world when the International Astronomical Union (IAU) made its stunning pronouncement.

-The fact that it’s not visible without a powerful telescope isn’t the point.
-The former planet is special because it was the last one discovered in our tiny corner of the universe.
+The fact that it is not visible without a powerful telescope is not the point.
+It is special because it was the last one discovered in our tiny corner of the universe.

-This is a planet that held a unique place on the maps of our solar system and our imaginations.
-Granted, Pluto took its sweet time orbiting the sun once every 250 years, but it was our ninth planet for 76 years.
+This is a planet that held a unique place in our imaginations and on the maps of our solar system.
+Granted, Pluto took its own sweet time orbiting the sun once every 250 years, but it was our ninth planet for 76 years.

 In 2017, the agency sent a proposal to the IAU that could change Pluto Demoted Day into Pluto Reinstated Day.
-NASA’s tactful arguments for an upgrade revolve around better defining the classifications of planets.
+NASA’s arguments for an upgrade revolve around better defining the classifications of planets.